20% off €35

 Are you a passionate baker with gluten sensitivity or coeliac disease?
 Or is a friend, colleague or loved one on a gluten free diet and you want to cater for their needs?

 Luckily, gluten free flours are becoming more widely available to meet increasing demand in the UK and there are countless innovative ways to combine them to produce delicious baked goods.

-Gluten is a form of protein found in grains such as wheat and to a lesser extent, barley and rye.
-Gluten goes sticky when water is added, which creates a gluey substance which, with more mixing, transforms into a stretchy, pillow-y dough.
+A form of protein found in grains such as wheat and to a lesser extent, barley and rye, gluten goes sticky when water is added, which creates a gluey substance which, with more mixing, transforms into a stretchy, pillow-y dough.1

 When combined with yeast and baked under high heat, the gluten in the bake forms tiny gas pockets, which inflate and harden.
 This is what gives bread, cakes and pie crusts their structure.